eterX/cpp-programming/0.1-Introduction to these tutorials/README.md

 - Write your own short programs using the concepts you have learned.
 Nothing is better than practice.

 - Learn to debug your programs when they don't work.
-We'll have more information on how to do this in a future lession.
+We'll have more information on how to do this in a future lesson.

 Note: The majority of the examples in the tutorials are full programs that you can compile and run yourself.
 However, occasionally the examples will be "snippets" of code that are designed to quickly illustrate a concept.
 Because these aren't full programs, they won't compile without some additional work.
 You can turn these into full programs yourself, if you desire.